copperdevs/personal-site/src/content/posts/fullmarkdown.md

 ---
-name: Full Markdown Sample
+name: Markdown Styling Testing
-description: test page to see how all the markdown is styled
+description: Simple test page to test how markdown is rendered :3 (don't mind it)
 published: 0000-00-00
 ---